ksu-cs-textbooks/cis527/content/1-secure-workstations/05-windows-overview-installation.md

 Next, let's see how to install Windows 10 in a virtual machine.
 At this point, I'm assuming you have already installed VMware Workstation or another virtualization software on your computer.
 If not, I recommend doing so before continuing.

 First, you'll need to download the Windows 10 installation file and obtain a product key.
-Both of those can be found on the Microsoft Imagine store, which is linked in the resources section below the video.
-Remember that the username and password on that site is different than your K-State eID or CS username and password.
+Both of those can be found on the Microsoft Azure student portal, which is linked in the resources section below the video.
+This site now uses your K-State eID and password, making it even easier to access.

-Once you log in, simply select Windows 10 Education Version and download it.
-When prompted, make sure you choose to download the 64-bit edition.
+Once you log in, simply click Software on the left and search for Windows 10.
+In the list, find the entry for `Windows 10 (consumer editions), version 1903 - DVD` and download it.
+On the download page, you can also click this button to access your product key, which you'll need to provide when you install it.

 After you have completed that task, you should have a large installation file in the .ISO file format and a 25 character product key available.
 You'll need both when installing Windows.